rry6/bonobud/README.md

 4. Donors are notified of the match (their BonoBuddy) and are given the email of the matcher.

 We (3 college freshmen) are currently on our 3rd week of developing this platform!
-This is still a work in progress, please excuse the appearance and any bugs before it is released.
+This is still a work in progress, so please excuse the appearance and any bugs before it is released.
 To be released by early July!

 Ann: has been managing Firebase implementation and data storage of matcher and donor information.
 She wrote both matcher.js and donor.js (works with matcher.html and donor.html respectively) to store and display matcher/donor data from the user forms.
 She also created her own basic search and filter function to show matchers the different donor requests.